 To qualify for an Advanced Learner Loan you must:

-Be studying for a qualification at level 3 or 4 such as Access to HE Diplomas, BTEC Level 3 Diplomas and other Level 3 or 4 Diplomas and Certificates which is on the approved list of eligible qualifications.
-The Advanced Learner loan does not cover Higher National Diplomas or degree courses.
+• Be studying for a qualification at level 3 or 4 such as Access to HE diplomas, BTEC level 3 diplomas and other level 3 or 4 diplomas and certificates which is on the approved list of eligible qualifications.
+The Advanced Learner loan does not cover Higher National Diploma/Certificate or degree courses.

 The amount of money you can borrow depends on your course.
 You can take out a loan to cover your course tuition fees up to a set maximum level.
 The minimum amount you can borrow is £300.

-When applying for an Advanced Learner Loan, there is no credit check and household income isn’t taken into account.
-Loan repayments are linked to what you earn when you’ve finished your course, not how much you borrowed.
+When applying for an Advanced Learner Loan, there is no credit check, and the household income is not be taken into account.
+The loan repayments are linked to what you earn once you have finished your course, not how much you borrowed.

-You only need to start paying back your Advanced Learner Loan when you’ve finished your course and you’re earning more than £21,000 a year (which is £404 a week and £1,750 a month).
-You pay back 9% of the money you earn over £21,000.
+You only need to start paying back your Advanced Learner Loan when you have finished your course and you are earning more than £21,000 a year.

 How to apply to apply for an Advanced Learner Loan

-To apply for an Advanced Learner Loan you must first apply to the College for the course and be offered a place.
-The College will then supply you with a ‘Learning and Funding Information’ letter which provides the details you will need to make your application.
+To apply for an Advanced Learner Loan you must first apply to the college for the course and be offered a place.
+The college will then supply you with a ‘Learning and Funding Information’ letter, which provides the details you will need to make your application.
 You can then make your loan application online or download an application form at www.gov.uk.
-(Advanced Learner Loan website not yet available) (Form expected to be available by 1 June 2016).
-If you have any queries regarding the Advanced Learner Loan please telephone the College on 01322 629420 and ask for Admissions or contact Student Finance England on: 0300 100 0619 (call charges apply).
+If you have any queries regarding the Advanced Learner Loan please telephone Student Finance England on 0300 100 0619 (call charges apply).